Yi-Jiahe/advent-of-code-2022/reflections/day_19.md

 In 24 minutes with robots that take a minute to mine each resource and can cost up to 14 of a resource to craft, looks to be quite simple.
 The issue might be in branching too much from the low tier robots.

+Hmm I sense a possible issue caused by being able to build more than one robot a minute.
+Actually if we assume the factory is busy while building a robot, it can only do one robot a minute.

+I thought it would be pretty easily but its taking forever to run.

+Saw some optimizations on reddit, not building more ore robots than neccessary, capping resource amounts to improve memozation performance and building towards geode goals, breaking early.